Advocacy for Türkiye

 What is Happening?

 Türkiye hosts the largest refugee population in the world, including more than 3.6 million Syrian refugees and 400,000 refugees from other countries.
-However, the protection of refugees in Türkiye is a major concern, as many have been subjected to human rights abuses, including physical and sexual violence.
+However, many have been subjected to human rights abuses, including physical and sexual violence.
 The February 2023 earthquakes have exacerbated the need for greater access and protection for refugees.
 Türkiye, a critical hub and transit route for getting cross-border aid into northwest Syria, has also pressured Syrian refugees to return to areas under its control in Syria.

 What Must Be Done?